front-end-intermediate/session-2/readme.md

     }
 ```

-Show the logo in small screens to use as button or hamburger icon to show the menu:
+Show the logo in small screens to use as a button (e.g. hamburger icon) to show the menu:

 ```css
     &.logo {